How to Pay Off Credit Card Debt

 Consolidate Your Debt With Home Equity

 If you own your home, you may have enough equity to consolidate all your debts into your mortgage.
-If you don’t have much equity in your home, additional mortgage insurance costs could be expensive.
-Consider your options and seek advice from someone other than your lender (since they have a vested interest in your choice).
+However, if your home equity is limited, the added cost of mortgage insurance might mean that you should consider other options.
+It’s important to explore all of your options and seek advice from an unbiased expert — not just your lender or mortgage broker, who has a vested interest in your decision.
+Carefully consider the following:

 A couple speaks with a credit counsellor